Ruler of Your Own

 In acting you gotta start somewhere!

-withdrawal once it ended; I had become so accustomed to
+going through withdrawal once it ended; I had become so

-dignity and courage with which he handles the prospect of
+it was the dignity and courage with which he handles the

-the end of his life.
-The character decides to make every day
+prospect of the end of his life.
+The character decides to

 intelligent women would care about him.
 The dialogue is